 Low Grade Bauxite and Kaolin

-Az Zabirah kaolin and low grade bauxite mine is located in vicinity of Hail District, which is 65 Kilometers North of Al-Baitha and 80 Kilometers North from Turbah.
+Az Zabirah kaolin and low grade bauxite mine is located in vicinity of Hail District, which is 65 km north of Al-Baitha and 80 km north from Turbah.
 It consists of an open pit mine, in the central zone of the Az-Zabirah bauxite deposit and a processing facility.
-The mine started operation in 2008 supplying low-grade bauxite to local cement companies Demand from the domestic cement industry is expected to increase as imports are replaced.
+The mine started operation in 2008 supplying low-grade bauxite to local cement companies.
+Demand from the domestic cement industry is expected to increase as imports are replaced.
 Supply of kaolin to the phosphates industry for the production of phosphoric acid started in 2011.